SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/batch-task-server.md

 The tasks are started by the IIS process and run on the web server rather than on a separate batch task service.
 This has simplified configuration and deployment a lot.

-On [DevNet - Developers Club][1] you'll find an article, which will also drill down into how built-in tasks get started and demonstrate how this extensibility point can be leveraged for other applications.
+[This article][1], which will also drill down into how built-in tasks get started and demonstrate how this extensibility point can be leveraged for other applications.

 The Batch task service is automatically set up during install of Sales & Marketing web, you'll find it running under services on the server where IIS is running.
 The name is the same as the website name + Batch Task Server.
 If you have more than one web installation, you will find one batch server service for each install.